- Full Itinerary

 Stretching from north to south between the Atlantic Ocean and Caribbean Sea, lies an arc of tropical island gems ringed by turquoise seas and sandy beaches.
 Uplifted by ancient volcanic forces, verdant, lush Caribbean rainforests cloak many of these sun-kissed islands, while those with limestone soils feature seasonally dry forest.
 Due to their relative isolation from any large landmasses, these islands host a highly threatened collection of birds found nowhere else in the world.
 Collectively, there are thirty Lesser Antilles endemics plus forty-five or so Caribbean specialties.

-Starting in Barbados (the easternmost of the Lesser Antillean archipelago), we travel along this stunningly beautiful island chain, getting you close–very close–to spectacular wildlife, including often critically endangered single-island endemics like the Whistling Warbler in St. Vincent; the majestic Imperial Amazon in Dominica; the dazzling Purple-throated Carib and bemusing Grey Trembler on St. Lucia; the flame-breasted Montserrat Oriole on the “Other Emerald Isle”; and rarest of them all, the unassuming Grenada Dove, still found serenely walking the pathways in the only area of suitable habitat remaining on the “Spice Isle” of Grenada–all while traveling to some of the most picturesque holiday destinations on the planet.
+We travel along this stunningly beautiful island chain, getting you close – very close – to spectacular wildlife, including often critically endangered single-island endemics like the Whistling Warbler in St. Vincent; the majestic Imperial Amazon in Dominica; the dazzling Purple-throated Carib and bemusing Grey Trembler on St. Lucia; the flame-breasted Montserrat Oriole on the “Other Emerald Isle”; and rarest of them all, the unassuming Grenada Dove, still found serenely walking the pathways in the only area of suitable habitat remaining on the “Spice Isle” of Grenada – all while traveling to some of the most picturesque holiday destinations on the planet.
 In addition to the charismatic birdlife, we also hope to experience some of the island culture and cuisine.
 Accommodations are locally owned and either on the coast with plenty of beach opportunities, or forested areas with pools to relax by.

-- Marvel at the natural beauty and scenery of these tropical island paradises not often visited by other birders or naturalists
+- Enjoy the natural beauty and scenery of these tropical island paradises not often visited by other birders or naturalists

 - Search for over thirty endemic bird species found only in the Lesser Antilles, including Barbuda Warbler, Grey Trembler, Purple-throated Carib, and Montserrat Oriole

-- Enjoy the rich and flavorful fusion cuisines of the islands, with each island having a different set of traditional dishes
+- Sample the rich and flavorful fusion cuisines of the islands, with each island having a different set of traditional dishes

 - Support the conservation of critically endangered species such as Grenada Dove with your visit and use of local guides